Ankitajadhav07/QUANTBIT-TECHNOLOGIES-PVT-LTD-Task/README.md

 # QUANTBIT-TECHNOLOGIES-PVT-LTD-Task
 # Image Classification: MNIST Handwritten Digit Classification using CNN

-This project focuses on classifying images of handwritten digits (0-9) using the **MNIST dataset**.
-The classification is performed using **Convolutional Neural Networks (CNNs)** implemented in TensorFlow/Keras.
+This project focuses on classifying images of handwritten digits (0-9) using the MNIST dataset.
+The classification is performed using Convolutional Neural Networks (CNNs) implemented in TensorFlow/Keras.
 The project includes data preprocessing, model creation, training, and evaluation.

 # Table of Contents
 1. [Overview](#overview)